uralys/fox/docs/install.md

 fox run:editor
 ```

-### Note about the default splashscreen

-Note: at this point you will have warnings about missing assets, you can either implement your own splahscreen, or copy the ones from `fox/assets/sprites/splash` to `your-game/assets/sprites/splash`, then refresh your editor to import them with Godot.

-This behaviour is the default I share between my games and could be improved to a more generic splashscreen in the future.

 ## 🏹 extending default Fox Nodes

 To extend a Fox default Node, you can do like with did with the main scene: Extend the Node from you script.